Little Bear's Adventure's

 When the email arrived with the photo of the Lackos, all I could do was grin.
 What a treat to see the heroes of this crazy story!
-They didn't just find Little Bear.
-They were enjoying the same silly fun that I have had with L.B.
+They didn't just find Little Bear, they enjoyed the same silly fun that I've always had.
 Photographing the bear in different settings is not really what it's about.
 The bear is an oddly addictive tool for enjoying the world from a different perspective!
 But somehow you really do grow attached to this little furry guy.
-Here is the sweet note that came with the photo.

-I was pretty giddy writing the Lackos back!
+I was giddy writing the Lackos back.
 Of course they could keep him longer.
-It's been so great sharing the fun with another family!
-I asked if I could post their family photo on the blog and they said that would be fine...then added, "We have had a great time with Little Bear.
-It was one of the best parts of our vacation."
-SIGH!
+It's been so great sharing the fun, with another family.
+I asked if I could post their family photo on the blog and they said that would be fine.

 My mom gave me this tiny bear over 25 years ago... because I like small things.